Introducing polygenic scores in four national cohort studies

 From these genetic data, CLS researchers have derived a list of polygenic scores – summary measures that combine the estimated effects of many different genes on a specific trait or characteristic, such as a person’s risk of Alzheimer’s disease, asthma, substance abuse, or mental health disorders, for example.
 These polygenic scores can be combined with existing survey data to offer a more nuanced understanding of how cohort members’ outcomes may be shaped.

-This webinar will provide an overview of the polygenic scores that are now available from the UK Data Service across four British cohort studies: 1958 National Child Development Study (NCDS), 1970 British Cohort Study (BCS70), Next Steps and Millennium Cohort Study (MCS).
-We will detail the range of available polygenic scores, how these can be accessed, give examples of how they have been used before, and illustrate the unique research opportunities they offer.
+This webinar recording provides an overview of the polygenic scores that are available from the UK Data Service across four British cohort studies: 1958 National Child Development Study (NCDS), 1970 British Cohort Study (BCS70), Next Steps and Millennium Cohort Study (MCS).
+We detail the range of available polygenic scores, how these can be accessed, give examples of how they have been used before, and illustrate the unique research opportunities they offer.

 • Guidance on how you can access these data under the secure license from the UK Data Service and signposts to resources to help you implement them in your research.